It was 1957 – and I’m giving my age away! – another century – when I boarded an ocean liner as a boy of twelve, leaving England forever.

 No, I didn’t actually have an affair with an Edsel.
 The Edsel was an automobile, even though it was taken off the market because its radiator grill resembled female genitalia.
+That was the rumor.

 This was an interesting if somewhat bizarre way of looking at cars.
 Since time immemorial, automobiles have been associated with sex.
 Back in the 1920s, the Tin Lizzy, Henry Ford’s first creation off the assembling line, set the standard for all the romantic hijinks that followed.
 Booze and sex and automobiles just about defined the culture of the young, whichever decade you pick.
 The older generation looked down on all this sinning and chose respectability.
 Their automobiles were sedate Buicks or Chryslers, or a similar model from one of the other manufacturers.